aimms/documentation/library-repository.rst

 .. note::

 	We use `Amazon Cloudfront <https://aws.amazon.com/cloudfront/details/>`_ to distribute the AIMMS libraries in the fastest way.
 This means content is served from a server that is closest to where AIMMS is attempting to download the library, therefore there is no single IP address associated with the AIMMS library repository.
-There is however a list of IP ranges that Amazon uses for CloudFront, see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html"
+There is however a list of `IP ranges that Amazon uses for CloudFront <https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html>`.